loicalleyne/bodkin/README.md

 - Converts schema field types when unifying schemas to accept evolving input data
 - Tracks changes to the schema
 - Export/import a serialized Arrow schema to/from file or []byte to transmit or persist schema definition
+- Custom data loader to load structured data directly to Arrow Records based on inferred schema

 ## 🚀 Install